 The NIDDK also supports research in the biology of adult blood stem cells, which are needed for bone marrow transplants and may have broader application in gene therapy research.

-In addition, NIDDK provides public inquiry response services and health information about blood diseases to people with blood diseases and to their families, health professionals, and the public.
+In addition, NIDDK responds to questions and provides health information about blood diseases to people with blood diseases and to their families, health professionals, and the public.

 Research Updates and News

 - A personalized medicine treatment plan developed after identification of a rare pathogenic mutation

 - Small, Yet Powerful Mitochondria and Blood Stem Cells

 - Correcting Iron-delivery Defects in Animals